Extended Producer Responsibility for packaging (EPR)

 Compliance Schemes

 Compliance Schemes have to be approved by the relevant regulator (EA, SEPA, NRW, NIEA) and must then register annually.
 The application requires a 3 year operational plan and evidence of financial robustness and the operator must satisfy a fit and proper person test.
-Currently, there is no list of approved compliance schemes other than those approved under the old system.
+There are currently 18 compliance schemes listed on the 2026 public register (the first 14 all registered with the EA):

 In a change from the previous regulations, Compliance Schemes will have to pay a 3-yearly approval fee and an annual registration fee.
 It will also then have to pay a fee per member to the regulator that is three times the old system fee.